 Note that HdL contract cost may be recovered by fees from potential applicants should the City permit cannabis activities in the City.
-But we will be submitting a proposed contract amendment as the recovery won't be for a while.

 CONSISTENCY WITH THE VISION MADERA 2025 PLAN:

 While not specifically addressed, the requested action is consistent with the Vision Madera 2025 Plan; Effective Government: Strategy 115. - Ensure sufficient economic resources to provide adequate City services and prepare for future growth.